ikelaiah/threadpool-fp/README.md

 - Support for `procedure Queue(AMethod: TProc; AArgs: array of Const);`
 - More comprehensive tests
 - More examples

+## 🤝 Contributing

+Contributions are welcome — bug reports, docs, examples, and code.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for how to build, test, and submit changes.

 ## 👏 Acknowledgments